 Because several important manifestations of OSA are noticed mainly by others, bed partners or roommates should also be interviewed when possible.

 History of present illness should cover severity of snoring, including its frequency, duration, and loudness.
 Also, the degree that snoring affects the bed partner should be noted.
-A snoring severity scale may be used.

 Examination should begin by measuring height and weight, with calculation of body mass index (BMI).